 What actually moves Disneyland crowds

 The old weekend-versus-weekday rule is not enough on its own.
-In 2026, the better question is not "Is it a Tuesday?" but "What else is going on that week?"
+In 2026, crowd pressure comes from a few repeat signals, and the useful question is not "Is it a Tuesday?" but "What kind of Tuesday is it?"

 Crowd Driver Matrix